Opening up to women's stories

 Sometimes, they do it one book at a time.

-Leonard Pitts is a columnist for The Miami Herald.
-Email him at lpitts@miamiherald.com.
-Distributed by Tribune Content Agency, LLC.
+Leonard Pitts is a columnist for The Miami Herald, 3511 NW 91st Ave., Miami, Fla., 33172.
+Readers may contact him via e-mail at lpitts@miamiherald.com.